Chinory/pargv-lite/README.md

 # pargv

-A redesigned Node.js CLI options parser, fast, lightweight and gracefully.
+A redesigned Node.js CLI options parser, fast and lightweight, provides an easy way to launch a CLI program.

 ## Installation